 In finalizing the MY 2011 standards, NHTSA noted that the agency is not required to use a constrained logistic function and indicated that the agency may consider defining future CAFE standards in terms of a different mathematical function.
-NHTSA and EPA have done so jointly in preparation for the proposed CAFE standards and CO2 emissions standards.
+NHTSA and EPA have done so jointly for the MYs 2012-2016 CAFE standards and CO2 emissions standards.

 In revisiting this question jointly, EPA and NHTSA found that the final MY 2011 CAFE standard for passenger cars, though less steep than the MY 2011 standard NHTSA proposed in 2008, continues to concentrate the sloped portion of the curve (from a compliance perspective, the area in which upsizing results in a slightly lower applicable target) within a relatively narrow footprint range (approximately 47-55 square feet).
 In practical terms, this results in a portion of the fleet that has a large change in emissions and fuel consumption with just a minor change in footprint.
 This potentially increases the incentive for gaming by upsizing slightly to meet less stringent standards.
-Further, most passenger car models have footprints at which the curve is relatively flat (see figure above).
+Further, most passenger car models have footprints smaller than the curve's 51.4 square foot inflection point, and many passenger car models have footprints at which the curve is relatively flat (see figure above).
 The resulting fit to the data was forced by choice of asymptotes defining the constrained logistic function.
-The agencies discuss below an alternative function that seeks to prevent this from occurring.
+The agencies discuss below the alternative function that seeks to prevent this from occurring.